AlinaWithAFace/CISC-220-Lab-06/README.md

 Left rotate first shawn
 Height of node before: shawn:2
-Height of right child before: super:1 height of shawn is now 1height of super is now 2 Height of node before: wanton:3
+Height of right child before: super:1 height of shawn is now 1 height of super is now 2
+Height of node before: wanton:3
-Height of right child before: super:2 height of wanton is now 1height of super is now 2 resetting rest's right to super
+Height of right child before: super:2 height of wanton is now 1 height of super is now 2 resetting rest's right to super
 Adding: sort
 Looking right of dunce